-"He never told me you were coming."
-Mr. Potter fixes Albus with a semi-stern look.
+"He never told me you were coming," Mr. Potter fixes Albus with a stern look.
 Albus shrugs, seemingly oblivious to the unbearable tension in the room.
-"I wanted it to be a surprise."
-Albus says.
+"I wanted it to be a surprise," Albus says.
 "You're always saying that you'd like to meet him someday, even though Grandma and Grandpa and Uncle Ron would probably blow their tops—"

-Albus settles down in his seat (on the far end of the main table) and Scorpius somehow manages to squeeze in beside him on a rickety little chair.
+Albus settles down in his seat and Scorpius somehow manages to squeeze in beside him on a rickety little chair.
 His ears are burning.
 He keeps his head down and doesn't look up again until he hears someone plop something down on his plate.

-Scorpius looks up and sees a pretty woman with red hair and laugh lines around her brown eyes smiling at him in a nice way.
-"Eat up."
-She tells him, gesturing at the steaming pile of mashed potatoes on his plate.
+Scorpius looks up and sees a pretty woman with red hair and laugh lines around her brown eyes smiling at him.
+"Eat up," She says, gesturing at the steaming pile of mashed potatoes on his plate.

-Christmas lunch lasts for another hour and after Scorpius is done stuffing himself he sits back in his chair and observes everyone at the table warily.
+Christmas lunch lasts for another hour, and after Scorpius is done stuffing himself he sits back in his chair and observes everyone at the table warily.
 He simply can't wrap his mind around the sheer number of people here.
 Also, the noise is unbelievable.
 He's surprised anyone can hear themselves talk at all.
 People are milling about and the food seems endless.
-Jelly tarts, apple crumble, mince pies (Albus informs him that these are his grandmother's specialty) and treacle fudge.
-Spoons and ladles float in mid-air.
+Jelly tarts, apple crumble, treacle fudge, and mince pies (Albus informs him that these are his grandmother's specialty).
+Spoons and ladles bob around the table in mid-air.
 An occasional pop signals the opening of a Christmas cracker.
 It's a far cry from the quiet, formal Christmases he has back home.

 Also, everyone is dressed in jumpers.
 Green ones, yellow ones, red ones, purples ones.
 He looks down at his own plain white shirt and smiles wryly.